 - Caroline Lerner Goldsmith papers related to Allan Kaprow, 1963-1984

-- Image Gallery items from other collections related to Goldsmith, Caroline Lerner
+- Image and Media Gallery items from other collections related to Goldsmith, Caroline Lerner

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Caroline Goldsmith, 2004 June 10-21, Archives of American Art, Smithsonian Institution.